bom-squad/vulndb/README.md

 ## Pre-requisites

-1. You will need a postgres database installed.
-See 'admin' CLI commands below to provision or generate provisioning SQL commands based on the database configuration.
-If you are running as a user with administrative database privileges to a local db instance, and you have configured username, password, and datbase in an active vulndb configuration, the quick start command is 'vulndb admin create_all'.
-2. You will need poetry and poethepoet installed to build from source. pyenv or another environment manager is recommended.
+1. You will need poetry and poethepoet installed to build from source. pyenv or another environment manager is recommended.
-3. You may optionally acquire an API key for the National Vulnerability Database
+2. You may optionally acquire an API key for the National Vulnerability Database

 ## Installation

+1. Copy src/bomsquad/vulndb/config.toml to ~/.vulndb/config.toml and edit to match your evironment
-1. Create the database instance:
+2. Create the database instance:
 ```
 $ vulndb admin create
 ```
-3. Copy config.toml to ~/.vulndb/config.toml and edit to match your evironment

 ## CLI